Shopify/maintenance_tasks/README.md

 Once a release is ready, follow these steps:

 * Update `spec.version` in `maintenance_tasks.gemspec`.
-* Run `bin/gemfile-update install` to bump the version in all the lockfiles.
 * Open a PR and merge on approval.
 * Deploy via [Shipit][shipit] and see the new version on
   <https://rubygems.org/gems/maintenance_tasks>.